-When you open your door to strangers, especially in the short-term rental industry, you never know who you’re going to get.
-While you can hope for quiet, respectful guests who make the hosting experience run smoothly, every once in a while you’ll get hit with problematic ones—guests who make too much noise, disrupt your neighbors and trash your property.
+When you open your door to strangers, especially in the short-term rental industry, you never know what kind of guest you’re going to get.
+While you can hope for quiet, respectful visitors who make the hosting experience run smoothly, every once in a while you’ll get hit with problematic ones—guests who make too much noise, disrupt your neighbors, and trash your property.

 But how do you identify these guests before it’s too late?
 Let us tell you—it’s not easy.
 Troublesome guests slip through the cracks all the time.
 That’s why we’ve come up with the following tips on how to spot unwanted guests during the booking process.